What Are The Most Common Pasta Cooking Mistakes?

 3.)
 Not measuring how much pasta you're using

 Little pasta shapes like orzo can be cooked, chilled, and added to salads with great results, but once you've mixed your pesto with your pasta, there's no going back.
 You can refrigerate those leftovers, and they'll be perfectly safe to eat the next day, but the texture changes when you reheat pesto-pasta dishes.
-Make sure you're following our portion size recommendation, and you won't end up with loads of leftover pasta to throw away.
+Ensure you're following our portion size recommendation, and you won't have loads of leftover pasta to throw away.

 4.)
 Choosing the size of your pot for the wrong reasons

 Traditional wisdom is to use the largest pot you can find and cook your noodles in the largest amount of water possible.
 The reasoning is that smaller pans will take longer to get back to a rolling boil, and your pasta will cook unevenly, become sticky, and be overly starchy.
-Every single one of these myths has been debunked by J. Kenji López-Alt in his seminal book, The Food Lab.
-So, moving forward, use however much water you want.
-For what it's worth, we favour less over more.
+J. Kenji López-Alt has debunked every one of these myths in his seminal book, The Food Lab.
+So, moving forward, use however much water you want, although we agree with Kenji and favour less over more.

 5.)
 Not salting your pasta water

-Forgetting to add salt to your pasta water is considered the most heinous of crimes among Italian cooks.
-Pasta naturally doesn't contain salt, so it's important to season it through the cooking process, or your dish is simply going to taste bland.
-We opt for a 0.5% salt-to-water ratio, but everyone has their own preference.
+Forgetting to salt your pasta water is considered the most heinous crime among Italian cooks.
+Pasta naturally doesn't contain salt, so it's important to season it through the cooking process, or your dish will taste bland.
+We opt for a 0.5% salt-to-water ratio, but everyone has their preference.
 There is, however, one myth that has got to go, however poetic or romantic it may sound.
-Pasta that has been cooked in water "as salty as the sea" is gross.
+Pasta cooked in water "as salty as the sea" is gross.

 6.)
 Blindly following what your pack of pasta tells you

-We never look at the "instructions" on our packs of dried or fresh pasta.
+We never look at the "instructions" on our dried or fresh pasta packs.
 Most of the time, the advice is way off the mark, and we much prefer trusting our intuition.

 7.)
 Adding pasta to the water too early

 Don't be tempted to try and speed up your dinner by adding your pasta to the pot before the water has come to a rolling boil.
-Those effervescent bubbles are your secret weapon to ensuring your pasta cooks without sticking or settling on the bottom.
+Those effervescent bubbles ensure your pasta cooks without sticking or settling on the bottom.

 8.)
 Over or undercooking your pasta

-Al dente ("to the tooth") is what everyone is encouraged to aim for when cooking pasta.
-It basically means your pasta still has some resistance and is neither crunchy nor soft.
-We leave these rules at the door.
-We eat our pasta at whatever texture we feel like.
+Everyone is encouraged to aim for al dente ("to the tooth") when cooking pasta.
+This basically means your pasta still has some resistance and is neither crunchy nor soft.
+We leave these rules at the door and eat our pasta with whatever texture we feel like.

 9.)
 Not stirring your pasta regularly

 There's nothing more disappointing than having your lovely pasta ribbons stick together like glue.
-Avoid this by keeping the water moving, especially in the first couple of minutes.
+To avoid this, keep the water moving, especially in the first couple of minutes.

 10.)
 Adding oil to the water

-We've no idea where this ridiculous recommendation came from, but it has been proven time and time again that it's completely unnecessary.
-It's true that coating your pasta in a little bit of oil after cooking can help prevent the noodles from sticking to each other, but that also means it will stop your sauce from sticking to the pasta, making it pointless!
+We don't know where this ridiculous recommendation came from, but cooks have repeatedly proved it unnecessary.
+Indeed, coating your pasta in a little bit of oil after cooking can help prevent the noodles from sticking to each other, but that also means it will stop your sauce from sticking to the pasta, making it pointless!

 11.)
 Flinging pasta against a wall to see if it's ready